Bike helmets and bicycle safety

 Unfortunately, bicycling is not risk-free.
-In fact, from 2008 to 2012, each year an average of 3 bicyclists died in King County each year and 45 were severely injured in collisions with motor vehicles.
+In fact, from 2013 to 2016, each year an average of 2 - 3 bicyclists died in King County and 42 were severely injured in collisions with motor vehicles.

 To stay safe, follow Washington's bicycling laws and always wear a helmet!
 Visit the Washington state Department of Transportation's Bicycle Laws page to learn more about bicyclist responsibilities and state laws.